At a Glance

 When to Replace Parts Instead of Cleaning

 While your BiPAP machine itself may last for many years, all other BiPAP supplies have a much shorter lifespan.
-Regular cleaning can help keep your equipment from breaking down prematurely, but you should still follow a replacement schedule and inspect your equipment during cleaning to make sure they are still in good condition.
+Regular cleaning can help keep your equipment from breaking down prematurely, but you should still follow a replacement schedule and inspect your equipment during cleaning to make sure they're still in good condition.

 Signs that a BiPAP part or BiPAP mask component should be replaced include: